CorvusPrudens/Firewheel/README.md

 Firewheel aims to be a fully-featured libre open source audio engine for games!

-## Key Goals
+## Key Planned Goals

 * Modular design that can be run on any backend that provides an audio stream
     * Default backend supporting Windows, Mac, Linux, Android, iOS, and WebAssembly
 * Flexible audio graph engine (supports any directed, acyclic graph with support for one-to-many connections)
 * A suite of essential built-in audio nodes:
     * gain, stereo panning, stereo width, and summing
-    * versatile sampler with disk/network streaming
+    * versatile sampler with seamless blending between tracks and disk/network streaming
-    * effects like filters, delays (echos), clippers, and reverbs
+    * effects like filters, delays (echos), and reverbs
     * spatial positioning (make a sound "emanate" from a point in 3d space)
-    * meters (for visualizing audio)
+    * triple buffering for inserting/reading raw samples from any thread
 * Custom audio node API allowing for a plethora of 3rd party generators and effects
 * Basic [CLAP](https://cleveraudio.org/) plugin hosting (non-WASM only), allowing for more open source and proprietary 3rd party effects and synths
 * Silence optimizations (avoid processing if the audio buffer contains all zeros, useful when using "pools" of nodes where the majority of the time nodes are unused.)